You Work at Home, Really?

 Yes, really - and even better is I enjoy it!

-This is a mini interview between Lisa Roberson and myself about the work at home life.
+This is a mini interview between my lovely friend Lisa Roberson and myself about the work at home life.

 I often get questions about my work at home lifestyle, what it means, what I do, and I'll be honest with you, I usually avoid those questions like the plague.